Traveler's Guide to Air Travel

 Passport and plane ticket

-Your flight ticket is issued on the basis of the information on your invoice.
+Your airline ticket is issued based on the information appearing on your invoice.

-- If the name on your invoice is not identical to the name on your passport, please contact us now so that we can make the necessary changes.
-A fee will be charged for the issuance of a new ticket.
+- If the name on your invoice does not match the name on your passport, please contact us immediately so that we can make the necessary changes.
+A fee will be charged for issuing a new ticket.

-- A word of advice: photocopy your passport and plane ticket, and avoid keeping both documents and their copies in the same place.
+- A word of advice: photocopy your passport and airline ticket, and avoid keeping the documents and their copies in the same place.
 If you ever lose your passport, you'll be glad you took this precaution.

-Check-in at Montréal-Trudeau airport on day of departure
+Check-in at Montreal-Trudeau Airport on the day of departure

-- You must present yourself at the check-in counter of the airline you are traveling with 3 hours before the departure time indicated on your flight ticket.
-It is your responsibility to check flight times within 24 hours of departure.
+- You must check in at the check-in counter of the airline you are traveling with 3 hours before the departure time indicated on your ticket.
+It is your responsibility to check flight times within 24 hours prior to departure.

-- When you check in, specify that you belong to the Vélo Québec Voyages group.
-Before leaving your baggage and bike box (if applicable), make sure you have identified them properly.
-For further information on how to board your bicycle, please consult your airline's specific information.
+- When checking in, specify that you are part of the Vélo Québec Voyages group.
+Before leaving your luggage and bike box (if applicable), make sure they are clearly labeled.
+For details on bike boarding procedures, consult your airline's specific information.

 Air transportation | Air Transat

-You must check in your bike at the same time as your baggage, on the day of departure, at the Air Transat counter.
+You must check your bicycle at the same time as your baggage on the day of departure at the Air Transat counter.

 Air Transat invites you to chooseOption Plus, an Economy Class service option offering a host of privileges and priority services.
-For more information and to book Option Plus, call the Air Transat Information and Seat Selection Centre.
+To learn more and reserve Option Plus, call Air Transat's Information and Seat Selection Center.

 Air transportation | Air Canada and other airlines

-You must check in your bicycle at the same time as your baggage, on the day of departure, at the airline counter.
-The terms of payment for the transport of your bike will be settled at the check-in desk.
-You will be given this information when you book your package.
+You must check in your bike at the same time as your luggage on the day of departure at the airline counter.
+Payment for the transport of your bike will be made at the check-in counter.
+This information will be provided to you when you book your package.

 It is not possible to select a seat in advance.
-Your seat will be assigned to you when you check in at the airport.
+Your seat will be assigned when you check in at the airport.

 Upgrade

-Upgrades are available at additional cost.
-Please ask one of our advisors.
+Upgrades are available for an additional fee.
+Please ask our advisors for more information.

 A typical day with Vélo Québec Voyages